President's Student Scholar in Interprofessional Education and Collaborative Practice

 - Estimated hours of engagement in the scholars program are 4 hours per week.

-- Development and oversight of program activities will be provided by the interprofessional committee composed of representatives from Allied Health Sciences, Medicine, Nursing, Pharmacy, and Biomedical Sciences.
+- Development and oversight of program activities will be provided by the interprofessional committee composed of representatives from Health Professions, Medicine, Nursing, Pharmacy, and Biomedical Sciences.